openshift/jenkins-plugin/README.md

 ## Jenkins Workflow

-Each of the Jenkins "build steps" can also be used as steps in a Jenkins Workflow plug-in Groovy script, as they implement `jenkins.tasks.SimpleBuildStep` and `java.io.Serializable`.
-From your Groovy script, instantiate the associated Java object, and then leverage the workflow plug-in `step` keyword to call out to the object with the necessary workflow contexts.
+Each of the Jenkins "build steps" can also be used as steps in a Jenkins Workflow plugin Groovy script, as they implement `jenkins.tasks.SimpleBuildStep` and `java.io.Serializable`.
+From your Groovy script, instantiate the associated Java object, and then leverage the workflow plugin `step` keyword to call out to the object with the necessary workflow contexts.
 [Here](https://github.com/jenkinsci/workflow-plugin/blob/master/TUTORIAL.md) is a useful reference on constructing Jenkins Workflow Groovy scripts.

 As a point of reference, here are the Java classes for each of the Jenkins "build steps":
 1. "Perform builds in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftBuilder(String apiURL, String bldCfg, String namespace, String authToken, String verbose, String commitID, String buildName, String showBuildLogs)